webgpu/webgpufundamentals/webgpu/lessons/webgpu-how-it-works.md

    ```

    Now let's write some code that loops over points 2 at a time and
-   calls `mapLine` to rasterize a line.
+   calls `rasterizeLines` to rasterize a line.

    ```js
    function rasterizeLines(dest, destWidth, inputs, fragShaderFn, bindings) {